-The Hate U Give lesson plans are perfect additions for project based learning books about racism for kids, racism lesson resources, critical consciousness studies and diversity discussions.
-Here are 59 The Hate U Give project ideas and activities with the novel and the movie using watch, read, write, and think.
+The Hate U Give lesson plans for project based learning books about racism for kids, exploring Black Lives Matter movement, and critical consciousness studies and diversity discussions.
+Here are 59 The Hate You Give project ideas and activities using the novel and the movie for watch, read, write, and think unit plans.

 THE HATE U GIVE LESSON PLANS: TEACHER RESOURCES AND STUDENT ACTIVITIES

 59 Creative Ways and Engaging Activities to Teach Hate U Give